It’s not easy being a softly spoken leader. But in some ways, I’d say it’s better.

-Then Tracy pipes up.
+Then Tracy starts talking.
 She doesn’t speak all the time, so people haven’t learned to tune her out.
 When she speaks, they listen to see what she has to say.

-I’ve found that softly spoken leaders are often more selective with their input.
-They don’t blast the room with words to make their point.
-They choose them carefully and deliberately.
+I’ve found that soft spoken leaders are usually more selective with their input.
+Instead of spraying the room with words to make their point, they choose them carefully and deliberately.

-Softly spoken people don’t speak often, they tend to wait and listen to what’s going on around them.
-When you do this, you gain valuable insights into the discussion.
+Soft spoken people don’t speak often.
+Instead, they tend to wait and listen to what’s going on around them.
+When you do this, you will gain valuable insights into the discussion.

 This means that when you do speak, you’ve processed more of the information and you can make a better point, which takes the previous conversations into account.

-How to Succeed as a Softly Spoken Leader
+How to Succeed as a Soft Spoken Leader

 Here are my top 3 tips to succeed as a softly spoken leader.

-1. Don’t Force Yourself to Say Something, if You Have Nothing to Say
+1. Never Force Yourself to Say Something, if You Have Nothing to Say

-Early in my career, I always felt like I needed to say something.
-If I was in a meeting, I needed to pipe up with my opinion.
-But this isn’t always the case.
+Early in my leadership career, I always felt like I needed to say something.
+If I was in a meeting, I needed to pipe up with my opinion to show I was contributing.

 If you’re just speaking to show that you’re involved in the conversation and you’re not adding any value, then your reputation will take a hit.

-Then, people will think you’re softly spoken because you have nothing useful to say.
+Then, people might think you’re softly spoken because you have nothing useful to say.

 2. Plan Your Communication to Suit Your Strengths

 If you are a softly spoken leader, large meetings probably aren’t your best communication forum.
-By contrast, you might be better using more intimate settings like individual meetings.
+By contrast, you might be better using a more intimate setting like an individual meeting.

-If you have some important information to share, or need to influence a decision, consider using smaller groups, rather than trying to fight against the outspoken people in the room.
+If you have some important information to share or need to influence a decision, consider using a smaller forum, rather than trying to speak over the louder people in the room.
 A quiet coffee meeting can be the perfect setting for building relationships or influencing stakeholders.